 Given a choice, cats will always choose a quiet location.
 There are three reasons for this:

-- Cats hunt by sound, which is easier in silence.
+- Cats hunt by sound, which is easier to do in silence

-- Cats cannot be ambushed when they can hear everything.
+- Cats are unlikely to be ambushed when they can hear everything

-Despite this, tiptoeing around and making as little noise as possible is not advisable.
+Making minimal noise is inadvisable.
 Cats like routine and structure.
-The quieter the environment, the likelier a nervous reaction to any sound becomes.
+The quieter the environment, the likelier a nervous reaction to sound becomes.